jackwickham/group-project-delta/simulation/src/main/java/uk/ac/cam/cl/group_project/delta/simulation/gui/README.md

 >	**Note**: only the leader of a platoon is likely to be controllable, because
 >	the followers will make driving decisions based on their internal state
 >	which will override user input.

+#### Following vehicles

+To follow a vehicle, right-click on it a select the "Follow" option from the context menu.
+The view will keep this vehicle centered.

+All user input will be directed to the followed vehicle regardless of the currently selected vehicle.

+Drag the view to release the control lock and view tracking.